Back to blog

 • Local scope expansions beyond directive minimums

-• Applicable penalty ceilings
+• Applicable penalty ceilings and any procedural overlays

-• Sector-specific guidance documents published
+• Sector-specific guidance documents published by the national authority

 This matrix is your operational control room.
 When an incident occurs, your incident response team pulls it up and knows exactly who to notify, when, and how.